-Purpose: Reflection, self-assessment, and stewardship awareness.
+Purpose: Reflection, self-observation, and stewardship awareness.

 This is a Mirror, Not a Filter